hrandhawa17/prismpro/prismops_appmonitoring_lab/prismops_appmonitoring_lab.rst

 .. figure:: images/operationstriangle.png

 Prism Pro brings smart automation to our customer’s daily IT operations.
+With Prism Ultimate we expand this smart automation and intelligent learning to the application and services layers.
 The typical operations workflow is a continuous cycle of monitoring, analyzing and taking action where necessary.
-Prism Pro mirrors traditional IT Admin's workflows to improve operations efficiency.
-With Prism Pro, IT Admins are able to connect insights from machine data to automate this typical flow using the power of the machine learning engine X-FIT and the X-Play automation engine.
+Prism Pro mirrors traditional IT Admin's workflows to improve operations efficiency adn Prism Ultimate combines that with full-stack visibility.
+With Prism Ultimate, IT Admins are able to connect insights from application machine data to automate this typical flow using the power of the machine learning engine X-FIT and the X-Play automation engine.

-**ADD Prism Ultimate/SQL Monitoring note here.**

-In this lab you will learn how Prism Ultimate can help IT Admins monitor, analyze and automatically act when a SQL Server's performance is imapcted.
+In this lab you will learn how Prism Ultimate can help IT Admins monitor, analyze and automatically act when a SQL Server's performance is impacted.
+You will also see how you can discover applications running on your cluster with Prism Ultimate.

 Lab Setup
 +++++++++